area2020/area2020.github.io/index.md

 ## Submission Instructions

 <p align="justify">
-Partecipants are invited to submit either:
+Participants are invited to submit either:
 <ul>
-  <li><b>a full length regular paper</b>
+  <li><b>a full length research paper</b>
     &mdash;
     a technical paper for describing technically sound, innovative ideas that can advance the engineering/reliability of agents and robots;
-    an application paper, with emphasis on robotic applications where agents techniques have been applied;
+    an application/case study paper, with emphasis on robotic applications where agents techniques have been applied;
     a survey paper on one of the topics of interest.</li>
   <li><b>a short paper</b>
     &mdash;